core-wg/transport-indication/draft-ietf-core-transport-indication.md

 If the forward proxy was only used out of necessity (e.g., to access a resource whose indicated transport not supported by the client) it can be practical for the client to use the advertised proxy instead.

+# Guidance to upcoming transports

+When new transports are defined for CoAP, it is recommended to use the "coap" scheme
+(or "coaps" for TLS based transports).

+If the transport's identifiers are IP based and have identifiers typically resolved through DNS, authors of new transports are encouraged to specify Service Binding records ({{?RFC9460}}) for CoAP (possibly taking inspiration from {{althist}}), and if IP literals are relevant to the transport, to follow up on {{newlit}}.

+If the transport's native identifiers are compatible with the structure of the authority component of a URI, those identifiers can be used as an authority as-is.
+To help the host decide the resolution mechanism, it may be helpful to register a subdomain of .arpa as described in {{?rfc3172}}.
+The guidence for users is to never attempt to resolve such a name, and for the zone's implementation is to return NXDOMAIN unconditionally.

+If the transport's native identifiers are incompatible with that structure (e.g. because they contain colons), the document may define some transformation.

+If a transport's native identifiers are only local, the zone .alt {{?rfc9476}} may be used instead.

+For example,
+CoAP over GATT {{?I-D.amsuess-coap-over-gatt}}
+removes the colons from Bluetooth Low Energy MAC addresses like 00:11:22:33:44:55 and combines them into authority compoennts such as `001122334455.ble.arpa`.
+Slipmux {{?I-D.bormann-t2trg-slipmux}}
+might use the locally significant device name `/dev/ttyUSB0` as `coap://ttyUSB0.dev.alt/`.

+URIs created from such names may not indicate the protocol uniquely:
+Additional transports specified later may also provide CoAP services for the same name.
+In the sense of {{identifying}}, both transport would be identified by that URI.
+That is not an issue as long as the protocols underneath the CoAP transport provide a means of advertising the precise protocol used.
+For example,
+a hypothetical CoAP transport for BLE that is not GATT based can be selected for the same scheme and authority based on data in the BLE advertisement.

 # Security considerations